How Far Back Do Background Checks Go (The 1 Secret Exception)

 Driving Records Check

-A motor vehicle records (MVR report) check will usually provide three to ten years of driving history, depending on the state.1
+A motor vehicle records (MVR evaluation) check will usually provide three to ten years of driving history, depending on the state.1

 Professional Licensing Verification Check